-New Zealand Mudsnails can hitch a ride on boots, clothes, animal fur, and other equipment and be carried by streams and stormwater to new locations.
+New Zealand mudsnails can hitch a ride on boots, clothes, animal fur and fishing gear, and be carried by streams and stormwater to new locations.
 The mudsnails are tiny and easily mistaken for a small pebble.
 Once established, there is no way to control these fast-growing snails.
 That’s the bad news.
 The good news is that residents can help prevent their spread.

 - Keep pets out of streams and lakes.
 If your dog wades into the water, carefully dry off or brush him/her on dry land.
 Focus on paws and bellies.